Ara Mina: Personal life

-Mina has one child with Bulakan mayor, Patrick Meneses.
+Mina has one child with former Bulakan Mayor Patrick Meneses.

-On January 13, 2021, she got engaged to Dave Almarinez, CEO of the Philippine International Trading Corporation.
+On January 13, 2021, she was engaged to Businessman Dave Almarinez, CEO of the Philippine International Trading Corporation and former Laguna Provincial Board member.
+They were married in a wedding ceremony in Baguio on June 30 later that year.

 Mina supports children with birth defects through the Ara Mina Foundation, which she founded in 2007.
-Her youngest sister was born with Down syndrome, was the inspiration behind this cause.
+Her youngest sister, Princess Klenk, was born with Down syndrome, and was the inspiration behind this cause.

+Business

+Mina is an owner of restaurant, Hazelberry Cafe with branches located in Quezon City, Pasig City, Muntinlupa City and Pampanga.